Chokri El Ouaer

-The Tunisian international began playing for Espérance Sportive de Tunis in 1986, spending his entire career there except for a six-month spell in Genoa in 2001, near the end of his career.
+The Tunisian international began playing for Espérance Sportive de Tunis in 1986, spending his entire career there except for a six-month spell with Genoa in 2001, near the end of his career.
 He retired shortly before the 2002 FIFA World Cup due to back problems, having announced his retirement on two previous occasions but persuaded to continue each time.
 Although he missed the 2002 World Cup he played at the 1998 FIFA World Cup.
-Chokri El Ouaer allegedly amassed near 100 caps for his country, but as with other Tunisian players this number is disputed by FIFA.
+El Ouaer allegedly amassed near 100 caps for his country, but as with other Tunisian players this number is disputed by FIFA.

 El Ouaer received attention in December 2000 when he was accused of faking an injury in the CAF Champions League final between Espérance and Hearts of Oak.
 During a lengthy stoppage towards the end of the game, Ouaer suddenly rushed towards the midfield with blood running down the side of his face.
 Claiming to be hit with a sharp object thrown by the spectators, the match referees had spotted the player inflicting the injury on himself.
 With Espérance on the verge of losing the match on away goals, it was believed that Ouaer attempted to get the game cancelled.
-When the match did continue, Espérance had to substitute him with an outfield player, resulting in a 1:3 loss.
+When the match did continue, Espérance had to substitute him with an outfield player, resulting in a 3–1 loss.